asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 #### Waterfall Projects on Agile Teams

-One of the major problems with this approach is that once a feature becomes a cross-agile team effort it quickly becomes a waterfall, Big Design Up Front (BDUF) project.
+One of the major problems with this approach is that once a feature gets assigned to multiple agile teams it quickly becomes a waterfall, Big Design Up Front (BDUF) project.
 In order to coordinate across teams project plans are made, designs are determined, deadlines are committed to, etc.
 The benefits of iterating on features is quickly forgotten in favor of delivering a large, cross-agile team feature "correctly" the first time.